lyokha/vim-publish-helper/README.md

 ### Using with dedicated .vimrc file

-Running vim with normal &#36;HOME/.vimrc and all the scripts in the directory &#36;HOME/.vim/ consumes many resources and unnecessarily slows pandoc down.
+Running vim with normal *&#36;HOME/.vimrc* and all the scripts in the directory &#36;HOME/.vim/ consumes many resources and unnecessarily slows pandoc down.
 To fight this you can create a new file *.vimrc.pandoc* in your home directory with very minimal settings.
-When vimhl.hs finds this file it runs vim with options *--noplugin -u &#36;HOME/.vimrc.pandoc*.
-As soon as plugins are turned off .vimrc.pandoc must source at least plugins publish\_helper and TOhtml (for producing HTML documents, but since version 0.6 of this plugin this is optional).
-Here is an example of good .vimrc.pandoc contents:
+When *vimhl.hs* finds this file it runs vim with options *--noplugin -u &#36;HOME/.vimrc.pandoc*.
+As soon as plugins are turned off, *.vimrc.pandoc* must source at least plugins *publish\_helper* and *TOhtml* (for producing HTML documents, but since **version 0.6** of this plugin this is optional).
+Here is an example of a good *.vimrc.pandoc* contents:

 ```vim
 set nocompatible